zzonyo/trust-docs-test/source/index.html.md

 | ts                               | true          | long     | Timestamp                                                    |                                   |

 ### Note

-The return order_id is 18 bits, it will make  mistake when nodejs and JavaScript analysed 18 bits.
+ - The return order_id is 18 bits, it will make  mistake when nodejs and JavaScript analysed 18 bits.
 Because the Json.parse in nodejs and JavaScript is int by default. so the number over 18 bits need be parsed by jaso-bigint package.
+ - The real_profit is calculated with the average price in open position and the transaction average price in close position (the real profit is the sum of each profit of order matched).
+ - Only of the order information that orders created after 0:00 on January 30, 2021, the real profit (real_profit) parameter has a value.
+And in the other orders created before that times, it is 0.

-## Query history orders via multiple fields
+## Query History Orders via Multiple ields

- - POST `api/v1/contract_hisorders_exact`
+ - POST `/api/v1/contract_hisorders_exact`

 ###  Request Parameter